katemstewart/Clinical_Trials_in_Depression/README.md

 # Study Reference
 **Stewart et al., 2025**
 **DOI**: [Insert DOI here]
+**Figshare link for data set:** https://kcl.figshare.com/account/items/30217441

 ## Overview
-This repository accompanies the data processing and descriptive analyses for the study by Stewart et al. (2025).
-It includes both final outputs and all intermediate files and scripts used during processing.
+This is part 2 of a larger project for the data processing and descriptive analyses for the study by Stewart et al. (2025).
+The first part can be found at https://github.com/louisesophieschindler.
 ---

-## Folder Structure
-### Final_files/
-Contains the final output files.
-These are ready-to-use and do not require running any processing scripts.

-### For_processing/
-Includes:
-- Raw data files
-- R and Python scripts
-- Input and output files generated during processing

----

 ## Dependencies
-This project uses both **Python** and **R** for data processing and analysis.
+This project uses **R** for data processing and analysis.
 Please ensure the following dependencies are installed before running the scripts.

-### Python
-- **Version**: Python 3.9.20
-- Install required packages using:

-pip install -r requirements.txt

-### R
 - **Version**: R 4.3.2
 - Install required packages using: